Ime Udoka: 2021–22 season

-On June 23, 2021, it was reported that the Boston Celtics had hired Udoka as their head coach, replacing Brad Stevens, who was promoted to President of Basketball Operations earlier that month.
+On June 23, 2021, it was reported that the Boston Celtics had hired Udoka as their head coach, replacing Brad Stevens, who was promoted to President of Basketball Operations a few weeks prior.
 The hiring became official five days later.
-He became the franchise's sixth African-American head coach, as well as the first head coach of African origin in NBA history.
+Udoka became the franchise's sixth African-American head coach, as well as the first head coach of African origin in NBA history.
 Stevens later stated that he hired Udoka as his own replacement as head coach since Udoka had "a great approachability".

 Although the Celtics began the 2021–22 season with an 18–21 record, they began a turnaround in January and finished as the #2-seed in the Eastern Conference with a 51–31 record.
 During the turnaround, Udoka earned two Eastern Conference Coach of the Month awards, one in February and another for March and April.
 During the playoffs, the Celtics swept the Brooklyn Nets in the first round before beating the Milwaukee Bucks in seven games during the Eastern Conference Semifinals.
 The Celtics went on to defeat the Miami Heat in seven games during the Eastern Conference Finals to make their first NBA Finals appearance since 2010.
 However, the Celtics lost the 2022 NBA Finals to the Golden State Warriors in six games despite a 2–1 lead.

 2022–23 season

 On September 22, 2022, the Celtics suspended Udoka for the entire 2022–23 season for violating team policies.
 He was disciplined for engaging in an improper intimate relationship with a female staff member.
-Although the Celtics initially believed the relationship was consensual, the woman later accused Udoka of making unwanted comments towards her.
+Although the Celtics initially believed that the relationship was consensual, the woman later accused Udoka of making unwanted comments towards her.
 He issued an apology after being suspended, but Udoka chose not to resign from his position due to the violation.
 Assistant coach Joe Mazzulla replaced Udoka as interim head coach.

 On February 16, 2023, Mazzulla was named the team's permanent head coach after leading the Celtics to a league-best 42–17 record at the NBA All-Star break, signaling the end of Udoka's tenure in Boston.